-As of December 31, 2022, the Institute's financial assets available to meet general expenditures within one year were as follows (in thousands):
+As of December 31, 2023, the Institute's financial assets available to meet general expenditures within one year were as follows (in thousands):

-Cash and cash equivalents Accounts and other receivables Grants and contributions receivable, net Investments and deferred compensation investments \$ 12,290 28,633 39,356 269,021 Total Financial Assets 349,300 Less amounts not available to be used within one year: Net assets with donor restrictions Plus net assets released from restrictions within a year (247,799) 97,197 Net assets with donor restrictions greater than a year Board designated funds Deferred compensation liability 150,602 73,461 7,036 Plus: Estimated endowment appropriation for next year 10,000 Financial Assets Available to Meet General Expenditures Within One Year \$ 128,201
+Cash and cash equivalents Accounts and other receivables Investment related receivable Grants and contributions receivable, net Investments and deferred compensation investments \$ 13,383 4,484 5,852 73,329 293,865 Total Financial Assets 390,913 Less amounts not available to be used within one year: Net assets with donor restrictions Plus net assets released from restrictions within a year (284,929) 124,448 Net assets with donor restrictions greater than a year Board designated funds Deferred compensation liability 160,481 67,446 8,401 Plus: Estimated endowment appropriation for next year 10,400 Financial Assets Available to Meet General Expenditures Within One Year \$ 164,985

 The Institute is substantially supported by restricted contributions.
 Because the donor's restriction requires these resources to be used in a specific manner or future period, the Aspen Institute must maintain sufficient resources to fulfill those responsibilities to donors and may not be used for general expenditures.
 The Aspen Institute has policies in place to structure its financial assets to be available as its general expenditures, liabilities and other obligations come due.
 The organization invests cash in excess of daily requirements in both short term and long term investments.
 The short-term investments are available within 48 hours and the long-term investments are available twice a year.
-The Institute also has a quasi-endowment in the amount of \$43.351 million as of December 31, 2022.
+The Institute also has a quasi-endowment in the amount of \$36.180 million as of December 31, 2023.
 Per policy the organization utilizes 4.5% of a 12-quarter rolling average of the balance of this fund in annual operations.
 With approval of the Finance Committee of the Board of Trustees, this fund is also available if additional funding is required by the organization.
-If there is excess surplus in a given year.
-Management will designate a portion of this surplus to this fund.
+If there is excess surplus in a given year, Management will designate a portion of this surplus to this fund.
 In the event of unanticipated liquidity needs, the Aspen Institute could also draw on its \$10 million revolving line of credit discussed in Note 7.